ros2/design/articles/ros2_threat_model.md

   <td class="success">✓</td>
   <td>
     <ul>
-      <li>Remote users should be granted minimum privileges• Credentials on
+      <li>Remote users should be granted minimum privileges</li>
-desktop machines should be stored securely (secure enclave, TPM, etc.)</li>
+      <li>Credentials on desktop machines should be stored securely
+          (secure enclave, TPM, etc.)</li>
-      <li>User credentials should be revokable or expire automatically• User
+      <li>User credentials should be revokable or expire automatically</li>
-credentials should be tied to the user identity for audit purposes</li>
+      <li>User credentials should be tied to the user identity for audit
+          purposes</li>
     </ul>
   </td>
   <td> </td>